 The fourth pin from the right, "VOut", is intended to power small, low-power auxiliary devices such as sirens or strobe lights when the Alert Beacon is powered via an external transformer, not PoE.
 This pin presents approximately the same voltage being applied to the input pin, less 1-2V.
 When using an AC power supply, this voltage will be DC (the Alert Beacon converts it internally.)
 The maximum current draw from the VOut pin is 1 Amp.
 Repeatedly exceeding this current can cause the VOut pin to become inoperable.

-Aux In

-The Alert Beacon provides two inputs for connection to external signals, switches, or the like.
+Aux In signals, switches, or the like.
 See Alert Beacon Peripherals -> Aux In for full specifications and wiring diagrams.
 Since auxiliary input devices may require customized firmware, contact Alertus for details.
 Aux Out